taylor-jones/Meal-Wheel/README.md

 <br>

 ## Database
-For details about the database structure and relationship see [here](db/DB_README.md).
+For details about the database structure and relationships see [here](db/DB_README.md).

 ## Application
 For details about the application server and front-end, see [here](app/APP_README.md).